Join the Largest Ostomy Community

 I guess if rinsing serves a useful purpose or not depends on each person's reason for rinsing, don't you agree?

-If the expectation is that your pouch is going to stay clean indefinitely, well that's not going to happen now is it?
+If the expectation is that your pouch is going to stay clean indefinitely, well that's not going to happen now is it? nbsp

 You know that clean and fresh feeling you have when you first change your appliance?
 I like that feeling!
-Though it's short lived I try to maintain that feeling.
+Though it's short-lived, I try to maintain that feeling.
 That's the useful purpose for me!

 Hi Graph,

 I'm sportin' a 18124 bag, which is skin colored (caucasian) and a 11404 Cera Plus Convex barrier/wafer.
 I think it's the same as your 18113 except it uses a clip to seal instead of the Lock N Roll.
 For me they're quiet.
 I tried the clear crinkle monsters when they first came out and OMG were they loud.
-Someone on her said it sounded like having a candy bar wrapper in your pocket........and it was stupid loud.
-So maybe the 18124/18113 is still too loud for ya.......but much quieter than the new clear bags.
+Someone on here said it sounded like having a candy bar wrapper in your pocket........and it was stupid loud.
+So maybe the 18124/18113 is still too loud for you.......but much quieter than the new clear bags.
 I just got some Sensura Mio bags from Coloplast and they're the same as what we're using now in terms of noise.
 Have you tried a good bag cover to knock the noise down?

 Graphx12